estii20/perfect_pointes/README.md

 # Technologies Used

 ### Languages Used

 - HTML5
 - CSS3
 - Jquery
 - Python

-# Frameworks, Libraries & Programs Used
+# Frameworks, Libraries and Programs Used

 - [Google Fonts](https://fonts.google.com/) used for the Lato and Dancing Script fonts.
 - [Font Awesome](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes.